 Requesting bitcoin #

 The most important consideration is around how this request is securely shared and received.
 When transmitting this information, there is a risk that a third party can intercept it and tamper with it.
-This can result in Bitcoin getting sent to an attackers address instead.
-So it is good to consider offering ways for both payee and payer to verify the accuracy of the information (for example by allowing them to share the information via two different channels).
+This can result in Bitcoin getting sent to an attacker’s address instead.
+So it is good to consider offering ways for both payee and payer to verify the accuracy of the information (for example, by allowing them to share the information via two different channels).

 As for data formats for sharing, BIP 21 describes a URI scheme to turn requests into links that can be shared like any other link.
 On click, wallets that support this scheme can immediately show the send screen with the correct information pre-filled.
 Links can also be encoded and transmitted via QR code.
-Since the scheme also allows for inclusion of an address label and transaction description, it allows both sender and recipient to stay organized.
+Since the scheme also allows for the inclusion of an address label and transaction description, it allows both sender and recipient to stay organized.

 Receiving bitcoin #

-A user may also want to check in and see if there are any previous requests that have not been completed yet.
+A user may also want to check in and see if any previous requests have not been completed yet.
 This is easily possible if the user has initiated all requests on the same wallet and used a new address for each one.
 In this case, a request can be considered fulfilled if at least one payment has been received with the total amount the user asked for.
 It is not as clear if addressess are getting re-used (how to tell which payment was for which purpose?) or the request has been made with another wallet (as this meta data is not stored and synced via the Bitcoin network).

 Managing transactions #